argilla-io/distilabel/docs/sections/pipeline_samples/papers/apigen.md

 7. Adds columns `keep_row_after_semantic_check` and `thought`.

-TODO: Conclusions

 ## Script and final dataset

-All the pieces are in place for our script, the full pipeline can be seen here:
+To see all the pieces in place, take a look at the full pipeline, as well as an example row that would be generated from this pipeline.

 ???
 Run